 They don’t want to waste money and you shouldn’t want to waste your time either, going to a customer’s house just to collect a service call on a 25-year-old appliance is probably not worth it to you, if all you will get is the service call.

-That’s why asking them questions like how old is the appliance help the consumer out, they will remember your goodwill and honesty, guess who they will be calling if any of their other appliances break down or if they know somebody that needs appliance repair?
+That’s why asking them questions like how old is the appliance help the consumer out, they will remember your goodwill and honesty, guess who they will be calling if any of their other appliances break down or if they know somebody that needs ac repair or appliance repair?

 You!
 Remember what their #1 fear is?
 Yep being ripped off, you just proved to them that is not your intention.